kapresoft/wow-addon-actionbar-plus/doc/DEV.md

 - /dump: Just dumps a variable's value to chat.
 This works better than print for tables.

 - /script: Anything following this will executed immediately as Lua code.

+- /dump GetMouseFocus(): Dump on anything your mouse is over

 ### Replacement Tokens